Girls’ Day at the State House

 -

-A panel of elected officials join the participants to share lessons about running for and being in office.
+Students then hear from a panel of elected officials who share lessons about running for and being in office.

 -